Skip to main content

 The data standards defined within DoDI 1322.26 and these References are accessible in the DoD Information Technology Standards Registry (DISR).
 This online repository of IT standards facilitates the integration of distributed learning systems within the Global Information Grid (GIG).
 Standards added to the DISR are reviewed regularly for currency by DoD working groups, and usage of these standards by different DoD programs is documented in the registry.

-DoD organizations shall acquire and implement DL tools and technologies that adhere to the specifications and standards described in this section.
-DoDI 1322.26 applies to any DoD IT networks, information systems, software, and services that support any type of training, education, professional development, or career-field management functions within DoD.
-DoD Components (e.g., accredited DoD academic institutions) may use additional specifications and standards as needed to improve functionality within their learning environment or to facilitate interoperability among non-DoD partners.
+"DoD organizations shall acquire and implement DL tools and technologies adhering to the specifications and standards described in this section."DoDI 1322.26 applies to any DoD IT network, information system, software, and service supporting any type of training, education, professional development, or career-field management functions within DoDDoD Components (e.g., accredited DoD academic institutions) may use additional specifications and standards as needed to improve functionality within their learning environment or to facilitate interoperability among non-DoD partners.

-Also known as an xAPI Profile, is an emerging standard that is currently working through the IEEE standards development process.
-An xAPI Profile is a collection of xAPI Statement templates and patterns that guide the implementation of xAPI for specific media types, platforms, or training domains.
-Each xAPI Statement has at least one statement template that describes when it will be used and what data is required to be conformant to a given xAPI Profile.
+Also known as an xAPI Profile, is an emerging standard currently working through the IEEE standards development process.
+An xAPI Profile is a collection of xAPI Statement templates and patterns guiding the implementation of xAPI for specific media types, platforms, or training domains.
+Each xAPI Statement has at least one statement template describing when it will be used and what data is required to be conformant to a given xAPI Profile.
 Patterns define the relationship between xAPI Statements are also included in an xAPI Profile (e.g., a common sequencing of statements after a, successful or unsuccessful activity, is completed).
 A complete list of known xAPI Profiles can be accessed from the xAPI Profile Server .
 This standard serves as the template for the creation of xAPI Profiles.
 Additional information about the emerging standard is available on the ADL Initiative’s GitHub site.

-is an emerging standard that defines a data model for describing, referencing, and sharing competencies, primarily in the context of online and distributed learning.
+is an standard that defineing a data model for describing, referencing, and sharing competencies, primarily in the context of online and distributed learning.
 Competencies are the data structure for describing the knowledge, skills, abilities, tasks, other behaviors, and/or assessment rubrics associated with the different jobs, work roles, and manpower requirements for meeting operational objectives.
 This standard formally describes the key characteristics of a competency, the relationship to other competencies within a competency framework, and assessment criteria for demonstrating proficiency (e.g., Outcome-Based).
-The SCD standard enables interoperability across DoD learning systems, human capital management systems, and other DoD functional areas that use competency information.
+The SCD standard enables interoperability across DoD learning systems, human capital management systems, and other DoD functional areas using competency information.
 Competencies are described using linked data, which facilitates semantic interoperability among the vocabularies used to define each competency.

 CTDL is a vocabulary of terms used to create assertions about a credential and its relationships to jobs, roles, career pathways, competencies, other credentials, etc. These terms refer to properties, classes, concept schemes, and/or data types and enable rich descriptions of credential-related resources, including credentialing organizations and subclasses of credentials such as degrees, certificates, certifications, and digital badges.